iArcanic/im-cw1/report/gaming-db-report.md

 CREATE SCHEMA PlayerSchema;
 ```

 This database schema is dedicated to holding user-entity tables, such as `Players` in this instance.
-The main aim is to segregate personal data, which may be sensitive and cannot traverse across a span of tables or be accessed by unathorised roles.
+The main aim is to segregate personal data, which may be sensitive or be accessed by unathorised roles.
 Allows for easier management of access controls and security policies due to there being only a singular table, and thus, more readily abide by GDPR laws.

 #### 3.2.2.1 Players